 Helen Stark is in the third year of her PhD, titled 'Nation-making and nation-breaking: Masculinities in European Literature, 1760-1820', at Newcastle University.
 With Harriet Briggs, she jointly chairs the North East Postgraduate Research Group for the Long Nineteenth Century.
 She is also a BARS postgraduate representative and is jointly organising their next conference for postgraduate and early career academics which is titled 'Romantic Connections' and will take place at Newcastle University on the 1st June 2012.

-I recently completed my PhD, which focused on the prose of Percy Bysshe Shelley.
+I was recently awarded my PhD, which focused on the prose of Percy Bysshe Shelley.
 This project ranged from Shelley's earliest pamphlet, The Necessity of Atheism (1811), to his final major work, A Defence of Poetry (1821).
-I argue that Shelley’s essays engage with eighteenth- and early nineteenth-century political economy, and that this shapes, as well as is influenced by, his definition of Poetry.
-My research questions Romantic hostility towards the mathematical methods of political economy itself.
-Through exploring the doctrines of Adam Smith, Jeremy Bentham and David Ricardo, I argue that Shelley not only admired economic innovations such as the free market and gold standard, but also identified and developed their imaginative potential.
-In contrast to his idealistic reputation, my thesis presents Shelley as an economic theorist in his own right.
+I argue that Shelley’s essays engage with eighteenth- and early nineteenth-century political economy, and that this shapes, as well as is influenced by, his aesthetic ideas.
+My broader research questions Romantic hostility towards the mathematical methods of political economy itself.
+Through exploring the doctrines of Adam Smith, Jeremy Bentham and David Ricardo, I argue that economic discourse during this period may be viewed as a literary, as well a social or political form.
+I am currently working towards a monograph, which will focus on Shelley's economic thought from Scottish Enlightenment philosophy to utilitarian doctrines:

 My PhD explores constructions of childhood, parenthood and literary inheritance in early nineteenth century British literature.
 Reading texts by Hartley and Sara Coleridge, Mary Wollstonecraft Shelley, William Godwin Jr. and Lucy Aikin, I examine how eighteenth century theories of childhood and the emblematic child are reconsidered by a generation who inherit problematic legacies of Romanticism.